erastov-alex/sly-convert/README.md

 ## Requirements:

 1. Create environment
-((For using upload function) Create env folder in root.
-Create local.env, supervisely.env and advance.env using [link] instruction.)
+(For using upload function) Create env folder in root.
+Create local.env, supervisely.env and advance.env using [instruction](https://developer.supervisely.com/getting-started/environment-variables).
 2. Install requirements.txt
 3. Check strict data format rule

 ### Strict data format rule
 The data must follow strict rules:
- 1. Images and annotations must be separated.
+ 1. Images and annotations **must be separated**.
- 2. Annotation name must refer to image.(except COCO)
+ 2. Annotation name **must refer to image**.(except COCO)
  3. For COCO: there must be only one JSON file with images instance.
  UPDATE: you can use any quantity of instances
  4. For Pascal VOC: annotation must be XML file or presented in Object+Class PNG masks with labels in single file.